 “Don’t do that, Virginia!
 I-I purposely let you go.
 I-I love you, that’s why you’re alive today.
 I let you go,.I let you live.”

 “Liar!
 You’re a dirty liar,” she says as her finger slowly tightens on the trigger.

-Click, click, click… Virginia pulls the trigger repeatedly, but nothing happens.
-The horror and tenseness slowly drain from George, and an evil smile takes its place.
+Click, click, click… Virginia pulls the trigger repeatedly but nothing happens.
+The horror and tenseness slowly drain from George and an evil smile take its place.

-"I'm sorry for you, George. you're a very sick person, and you need to be strapped into the electric chair or at the least be put away forever—Have you heard enough?"
+“I’m sorry for you George. you’re a very sick person and you need to be strapped into the electric chair or put away forever—Have you heard enough?”
 Virginia aims her question toward the door.

 “What?” asks George.

 “She was talking to me," a voice responds from the hallway as the door opens and a man steps in, followed by several uniformed policemen.